-The City of Greenville acts through its mayor, its city council, its professional staff, and its city services.
+The City of Greenville acts through its mayor, city council, professional staff, and its city services.
 It also acts through citizen boards empowered to hear, investigate, or act on issues.
-The Greenville Utilities Commission and the Pitt-Greenville Airport Authority are listed separately, but the other boards include:
+GUC and the Pitt-Greenville Airport Authority are listed separately, but the other boards include: